 Save for Later

 During the research process you may come across some great information that would work for other blogs as well.
-I always bookmark these articles to folders based on its category.
+I always bookmark these articles to folders based on their category.
 Taking this approach lets you build a collection of research, reducing the amount of time you need to spend researching each post.
 For example – if you find some great articles on Cloud computing, save them to a folder.
 You’ll very likely be needing them in the future.

 Outline – 5 minutes